Mowachaht/Muchalaht First Nations: History

 In the mid-to-late 18th century, first contact between indigenous peoples in what is now British Columbia, Canada and European explorers first happened in Yuquot.

+In 1979, Chief Jerry Jack traveled to Copenhagen to meet with the Danish government and the Danish corporation East Asiatic Company to protest the pollution of Mowachaht-Muchalaht lands by the Tahsis mill.

 On July 27, 2006, Chief Jerry Jack of the Mowachaht-Muchalaht First Nations died during an intertribal canoe journey in the Strait of Juan de Fuca, near Dungeness Spit.
 Two other members of the canoe's crew were sent to hospital in Port Angeles, Washington.
-Chief Jack was well known for his involvement with the story of Luna, the young orphaned human-friendly killer whale who frequented Nootka Sound and was killed by a boat propeller in 2006.
+Chief Jack was well known for his involvement with the story of Luna, a young orphaned human-friendly orca who frequented Nootka Sound and was killed by a boat propeller in 2006.